MrCrayfish/Backpacked/docs/custom-backpack/introduction.md

 # Introduction

-Addons for Backpacked are simply the combination of a resource and data pack.
-This makes them very veristile, since you can release them as is, in a mod, or in a modpack as default resources.
-Backpacked itself uses the same methods in this guide to add the backpacks found by default in the mod.
+Addons for Backpacked are simply the combination of a carefully constructed resource and data pack.
+This has many advantages, resource and data packs are already familiar in the community, they are easy to create, can be installed via drag-and-drop, and have been highly documentated.
+They are also very veristile, allowing you to release them as is, in a mod, or in a modpack as default resources.
+Backpacked itself uses a built-in resource and data pack to add the backpacks found by default in the mod.

 ## Requirements